uptonking/note4yaoo/dev/lib-state-blog.md

 - https://github.com/hankchizljaw/beedle
   - /306Star/MIT/201006/js
   - A tiny library inspired by Redux & Vuex to help you manage state in your JS apps
-  - Beedle creates a central store that enables you predictably control
+  - creates a central store that enables you predictably control

 - Traditionally, we’d keep state within the DOM itself or even assign it to a global object in the window
 - Libraries like Redux, MobX and Vuex make managing cross-component state almost trivial(微不足道的，不重要的)